fallen-icarus/cardano-swaps/GettingStarted.md

 results in it under-estimating the required execution units needed by the scripts.
 There are open issues about this [here](https://github.com/input-output-hk/cardano-node/issues/5386) and [here](https://github.com/input-output-hk/cardano-api/issues/302).
-If you ever see a very long and confusing error message about overspending budgets while using `cardano-cli transaction build`, this is probably the issue.
+If you ever see a very long and confusing error message about overspending budgets while using `cardano-cli conway transaction build`, this is probably the issue.

-As a work around, whenever you build a transaction using `cardano-cli transaction build` where scripts are being executed, you must manually create an output that has all of the native tokens that would normally go into the change output.
+As a work around, whenever you build a transaction using `cardano-cli conway transaction build` where scripts are being executed, you must manually create an output that has all of the native tokens that would normally go into the change output.
 You can let the auto-balancer balance the ada.

 ## Using Remote Nodes

-`cardano-cli transaction build` requires a local node for the auto-balancer which means it cannot be used to build a transaction.
-Instead, the `cardano-cli transaction build-raw` command is required.
+`cardano-cli conway transaction build` requires a local node for the auto-balancer which means it cannot be used to build a transaction.
+Instead, the `cardano-cli conway transaction build-raw` command is required.
 This command requires the following steps:
 1. Build a temporary transaction that is missing the execution units and transaciton fee but is properly balanced.
 You can assume a fee of zero for this transaction.